xibosignage/xibo-manual/source/en/xlf.md

  - Duration: This is the duration in milliseconds that the transition should run for.
  - Direction: This is a compass point set of directions for the transition (only applicable for fly).
 N, NE, E, SE, S, SW, W, W, NW.

 ### Audio Nodes
 Starting in **v5** the XLF may contain `<audio>` nodes.
 These are audio files that should be played at the start of a media item and should be executed by the Audio module.
+Audio can also exist as a Media node it is own right, unattached from another Media item.

 ### Command Nodes
 Starting in **v5** the XLF may contain one or more `<command>` nodes contained in a `<commands>` element.
 These are commands that should be executed in order when the media item is started.
 They should be executed by the Shell Command module.

-# Modules
+# Media
-The term `Modules` is used by [[PRODUCTNAME]] to represent the different types of Media.
-The term is being phased out in 1.8 to `Widgets`.

-Essentially both modules and widgets are short terminology for "assigning media to a region in a layout".
+There are 3 terms in [[PRODUCTNAME]] used to describe Media:

+- Modules: A component in the software responsible for handling a particular type of file or data source, adding and configuring it, and rendering it.
+- Media (in the CMS): Files Stored in the Library
+- Media (in the XLF): Items to Play
+- Widgets: A Module assigned to a Region Timeline or Playlist

+## HTML render - GetResource

+Media using `html` rendering should load the HTML file provided by XMDS during the GetResource call.
+This file is designed to render according to the original design size and scale appropriately.
+It should be opened in a transparent Web Browser unless otherwise stated by a `transparency` option.

+HTML resources are downloaded during the usual XMDS "Required Files" process, where they are kept in date by the `updated` attribute.
+However it is also common place for the Media rendering itself to call `GetResource` if it thinks that the cached resource of out of date.

+An `updateInterval` option is provided on most Media types to support this functionality.
+When rendering Media the Player should compare the last write time of the HTML file with the `updateInterval` option if one is present.
+If so, a new copy of the HTML should be downloaded from XMDS.
+This process shouldn't  effect the timely rendering of the Media and it could be that it queues the downloaded to happen in the background, so that it is ready for the next time the Media is shown.

+Following in this section are some notes specific to certain core Modules.
+These are either native modules or html modules that require specific handling.

 ## Image
 Images are library items and will be transferred to the Player via `RequiredFiles`.
 By default the CMS allows JPG, PNG, GIF and BMP images to be uploaded.
 Image media nodes contain the `uri` option which matches the `path` attribute provided in `Required Files`.
 The Player should use this to locate the cached file.